 Other Volunteer Opportunities:

 Guest College and Careers Facilitators: Volunteers facilitate an activity or workshop about their education or career path.
 Activities should be interactive, fun, and last no more than 2 hours.
-The same activity would be done twice per Saturday (once at 10:00 am and again at 12:30 pm).
-Time commitment is one Saturday from 10:00am to 2:30pm.

 Event Volunteers: Assist with various Hyde Square Task Force events throughout the year.
 Responsibilities may include distributing flyers in the neighborhood, set up, clean up, serving as a greeter, making phone calls, and more.
 Time commitment varies based on event schedule and season